AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/assets-pim-integration.md

 The asset metadata synchronization between AEM and other systems like PIM are often required in the enterprise.
 Using AEM Eventing such requirements can be achieved.

-- The asset metadata code is executed outside of AEM, avoiding the load on AEM Author service thus event-driven architecture that scales independently.
+- The asset metadata retrieval code is executed outside of AEM, avoiding the load on AEM Author service thus event-driven architecture that scales independently.
 - The newly introduced Assets Author API is used to update the asset metadata in AEM.
 - The API authentication uses OAuth server-to-server (aka client credentials flow), see [OAuth Server-to-Server credential implementation guide](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/).
 - Instead of Adobe I/O Runtime Actions, other webhooks or Amazon EventBridge can be used to receive the AEM Assets event and process the metadata update.